 There was overwhelming community support for the Eastern Foreshore South Precinct proposals.
 A summary of the Community Engagement process and findings is available here.

-Funding has been committed to implement the Eastern Foreshore South Precinct Proposals commencing in the 2019-20 financial year with completion of the Estuary Pool area expected by late 2021.
-The upgrades to the reserve area adjacent to the Pool will continue into 2022.
+Funding was committed to implement the Eastern Foreshore South Precinct Proposals which commenced in the 2019-20 financial year with completion of the Estuary Pool area late 2021.
+The upgrades to the reserve area adjacent to the Pool will continue into 2023.

-The key proposals for the Eastern Foreshore South Precinct include:
+The key proposals for the Eastern Foreshore South Precinct included:

 An enclosed swimming area in the location of the historical ‘Robert Day Memorial Pool’ with an iconic circular floating jetty platform, terraced steps and ramp to access the water and adjacent shade and seating.